neophora/docs/api/GetBlockByHashInHex.md

 # GetBlockByHashInHex

-get block by hash in hex
+get block by hash (big endian) in hex

 ## Input